-The biogeochemical component coupled to hydrodynamics is PISCES (Pelagic Interaction Scheme of Carbon and Ecosystem Studies, version 2; Aumont et al., 2015).
-PISCES is a complex carbon-based model that simulates marine biological productivity and carbon biomass based upon five main nutrients: nitrate, ammonium, phosphate, silicate and iron.
+The biogeochemical component coupled to hydrodynamics is PISCES (version 2; Aumont et al., 2015).
+PISCES is a complex carbon-based model that simulates marine biological productivity and carbon biomass based upon five main nutrients: nitrate, ammonium, phosphate, silicate, and iron.
 Its architecture includes 24 biogeochemical variables grouped into four main compartments: nutrients, phytoplankton, zooplankton, and detritus.
-PISCES has been used in global simulations (e.g., Bopp et al., 2015), environmental studies (e.g., Brasseur et al., 2009), climate studies (Lefort et al., 2015), basin scale studies (e.g., Jose et al., 2014) and, more recently, in regional scale studies (e.g., Auger et al., 2015).
-For more details see Aumont et al. (2015) where a complete description of PISCES equations along with a brief validation are presented.
+PISCES has been used in global simulations (e.g., Bopp et al., 2015), environmental studies (e.g., Brasseur et al., 2009), climate studies (Lefort et al., 2015), basin-scale studies (e.g., Jose et al., 2014), and, more recently, in regional-scale studies (e.g., Auger et al., 2015).
+For more details, see Aumont et al. (2015) where a complete description of PISCES equations along with a brief validation are presented.

-PISCES differentiates two phytoplankton functional types: diatoms and nanophytoplankton.
-The parameterization of diatoms differs from nanophytoplankton in their requirements of silicate (Si), an increased consumption of iron (Fe), and a higher level of nutrient saturation due to its larger size.
-Both Chl-a content on nanophytoplankton and diatoms are parameterized using the photo-adaptative model of Geider et al. (1997).
-We refer Chl-a to here as the direct sum of these two compartments, and it will be used as a proxy for primary production.
-Besides biomass of Chl-a, carbon ratios with Fe, and Si (only for diatoms) are explicit prognostic variables of the model.
-External inputs of iron are specified using forcing data which reproduce iron supplies from rivers, continental-shelf sediments and atmospheric deposition (Tagliabue et al., 2009).
-Furthermore, PISCES discretises two sizes of zooplankton: micro- and mesozooplankton, and three classes of non-living compartments: the semi-labile dissolved organic carbon pool, and two sizes of particulate organic carbon that differ by their sinking velocities (3 m d-1 for small particles, and 50 to 200 m d-1 for large particles).
+PISCES differentiates between two phytoplankton functional types: diatoms and nanophytoplankton.
+The parameterization of diatoms differs from nanophytoplankton in their requirements of silicate (Si), an increased consumption of iron (Fe), and a higher level of nutrient saturation due to their larger size.
+Both Chl a content on nanophytoplankton and diatoms is parameterized using the photo-adaptative model of Geider et al. (1997).
+Here we ascribe Chl a as the direct sum of these two compartments, and it will be used as a proxy for primary production.
+Besides biomass of Chl a, carbon ratios with Fe and Si (only for diatoms) are explicit prognostic variables of the model.
+Furthermore, PISCES discretizes two sizes of zooplankton (micro- and mesozooplankton) and three classes of nonliving compartments: the semi-labile dissolved organic carbon pool and two sizes of particulate organic carbon that differ by their sinking velocities $(3 \text{ m d}^{-1})$ for small particles and 50 to $200 \text{ m d}^{-1}$ for large particles).

-PISCES is coupled on-line to NEMO with a coupling frequency equal to the circulation model time-step (i.e., 40 min).
-Note that on-line coupling means here one-way forcing of the ecosystem model by the circulation model, since no feed-back of the ecosystem model is taken into account.
-This strategy of on-line coupling with a maximum frequency is thought to be useful for simulating the ecosystem evolution, while avoiding possible problems brought by the use of averaged physical fields, as in off-line coupling.
+PISCES is coupled online to NEMO with a coupling frequency equal to the circulation model time step (i.e., 40 min).
+Note that online coupling is a one-way forcing of the ecosystem model by the circulation model, since no feedback of the ecosystem model is taken into account.
+This strategy of online coupling with a maximum frequency is thought to be useful for simulating the ecosystem evolution, while avoiding possible problems brought by the use of averaged physical fields, as in off-line coupling.

-A realistic dynamical adjustment of the modeled ocean state is obtained after a 13 years spin-up (1989-2002) starting from the Levitus climatology for temperature and salinity (Levitus et al., 1998).
-After physical spin-up, the biogeochemical component is initialized in January 2002 from outputs of a global 1/4° PISCES operational simulation performed by MERCATOR Ocean (Elmoussaoui et al., 2011).
-Between January 2002 and December 2004, a three years spin-up is performed to ensure a consistent biological initial state.
-After this period, a deterministic simulation of the coupled system, i.e., NATL025-PISCES, is performed for a period of six years, extending from January 2005 to December 2010.
+A realistic dynamical adjustment of the modeled ocean state is obtained after a 13 years of spin-up (1989-2002) starting from the Levitus climatology for temperature and salinity (Levitus et al., 1998).
+After physical spin-up, the biogeochemical component is initialized in January 2002 from outputs of a global 0.25° PISCES operational simulation performed by MERCATOR Ocean (Elmoussaoui et al., 2011).
+Between January 2002 and December 2004, a 3-year spin-up is performed to ensure a consistent biological initial state.
+After this period, a deterministic simulation of the coupled system, i.e., NATL025-PISCES, is performed for a period of 6 years, extending from January 2005 to December 2010.
+This simulation is used to build a probabilistic configuration upon which a data assimilation system is performed.